 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

 Your net worth provides a fuller picture of how much you currently own and how financially prepared you are for the future.
-It’s a good measure of your overall financial stability because it includes cash, investments and property, as well as debts like loans, mortgages and credit card balances.
+It’s a good measure of your overall financial stability because it considers assets, like cash, investments and property, as well as debts, like loans, mortgages and credit card balances.

-The most recent data from the Federal Reserve gives us a good idea of how Americans are doing financially.
-Using this information, we can help you see where you’re at compared to other Americans, and we’ll also provide some tips for how to grow your net worth based on your demographics and circumstances.
+Recent data from the Federal Reserve gives us a good idea of how Americans are doing financially.
+This information can help you see how you compare to other Americans.
+We’ll also provide some tips for how to grow your net worth based on your demographics and circumstances.

-Or you can jump to our infographic to learn how to calculate your net worth, as well as some key statistics.
+Or, you can jump to our infographic to learn facts about net worth, the wealth gap, and some key statistics.

 Table of contents: